ryuugana/kanan-mabipro/README.md

 * Make sure to download the newest KananMabiPro.zip!

 ## Install
 Put dsound.dll and patches.json into your MabiPro folder.
-Press the Insert button in game to enable and disable mods.
+Press the INSERT key on your keyboard while in game to enable and disable mods.
+Pressing INSERT to close the Kanan window will also save your mod selection.

 ## Requirements
 You need the Microsoft Visual C++ Redistributable for Visual Studio 2017 available at the bottom of [this page](https://www.visualstudio.com/downloads/).
 Make sure to choose the x86 version of the download!